material-motion/material-motion/concepts/runtimes.md

 Note that `Rotatable` is not listed.
 This is because we removed the named intention for "name2" in this Transaction.

-The Runtime is now expected to create the necessary Actors required to fulfill the Intentions.
+The Runtime is now expected to fulfill the Plans.

-## Creating Actors

-## Events

-## Delegating events
+## Fulfill Plans